SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Extra yard sign | $3.99 |

-That’s similar to Cove’s equipment list, but the retail prices are more expensive.
-That’s understandable though.
-I’d argue that you get higher-quality equipment with SimpliSafe.
-It’s still cheaper than traditional companies with white-glove professional installations.
-For more on that, read my review of ADT and my in-depth guide to Vivint, which are both great systems in their own right.
+SimpliSafe’s discounted equipment prices are similar to Cove’s, though SimpliSafe’s retail prices are more expensive.
+The thing is, SimpliSafe’s equipment is a bit higher quality.
+The bottom line is, you’re getting a real deal no matter what you’re paying.
+Plus, even at retail prices, SimpliSafe is still cheaper than traditional companies with white-glove professional installations.
+For more on that, read our review of ADT and our in-depth guide to Vivint, which are both great systems in their own right.

 Pro Tip: Before you purchase your system, make sure you read our comparison of security companies.
 You may be surprised about who you end up going with!